SUSE/machinery/manual/docs/machinery_security_implications.1.md

 | 0600            | ... for files inside the description directory   |

 #### Accessing System Descriptions
-All system descriptions are stored by default in the directory `.machinery` in the user's home directory who runs Machinery.
+By default, all system descriptions are stored in the directory `.machinery` in the home directory of the user running Machinery.
 The directory can be redefined by the environment variable `$MACHINERY_DIR`.
 Each description has its own subdirectory.
-In each description directory is a `manifest.json` file which contains the data of the inspection.
+There is a `manifest.json` file in each description directory which contains the data of the inspection.
 Extracted files are stored in separate subdirectories inside the same description directory.

 ## Presentation of Data
-The Machinery `show` command presents the data of a system description to user.

-Show one description in the terminal (local only):
+There are several ways how data can be presented to one or more users.
+The user has the option to either start a web server and view descriptions or view the descriptions only in the console.

+The following commands are used to present data to users:

-$ `machinery` show DESCRIPTION
+* show

-Start a web server and the default browser that shows the requested description:

-$ `machinery` show DESCRIPTION --html

-Not only the requested, but all system descriptions are accessible through the web server.
-By default the web server is only accessible from the localhost.

-Starts a web server what serves the description (local only):
+* compare

-$ `machinery` serve DESCRIPTION
+* serve

-Starts a web server what serves the description (local & over network):

-$ `machinery` serve DESCRIPTION --public

-**WARNING:** The `--public` option for the `serve` command makes all descriptions  and potentially sensitive data (like passwords) available on the network.

-Starts a web server what compares two descriptions (local only):

-$ `machinery` compare1 compare2 DESCRIPTION1 DESCRIPTION2
+All of the commands (listed above) also have a `--html` option.
+When this option is used, Machinery starts a web server what will listen on the IP address `127.0.0.1`.
+The `serve` command offers also a `--public` option what makes the server listen on all configured IP addresseses.

+**WARNING:** When making the server reachable from the outside, users can modify the link to access also other descriptions.
+There is currently no way to restrict the access to only one description.

 The `serve` command also allows the user to specify a port via the `--port` option.
 When no port is specified, the default port which is configured in the machinery config file in